lambdanil/astOS/README.md

 ```

 * ast also supports automatic updates, these will automatically upgrade and deploy current snapshot, but will not deploy if the update fails
+* This will also create a new snapshot for rollback in case the update causes issues
+*
 ```
 ast auto-upgrade
 ```
-* This will also create a new snapshot for rollback in case the update causes

 * To check the status and date of the last automatic upgrade run